manassaloi/manassaloi.github.io/_posts/2021-11-25-nate-ted-lasso.markdown

 ---
 layout: post
-title:  "Nate's arc in Ted lasso"
+title:  "Nate's arc in Ted Lasso"
 ---

 1. Starts as a kit man.